 ✅ Local Tips

-- You can day trip to Vitosha for cooler air and forest shade
+• You can take a day trip to Vitosha for cooler air and forest shade

 🍂 Sofia in Autumn (September–November)

 If I had to pick my favorite season in Sofia, it would be autumn.
-The crowds thin out, the light turns golden, and the city’s parks become photo-ready with colorful leaves.
+The light turns golden, and the city’s parks become photo-ready with colorful leaves.

 🍁 Weather Overview